My bulldog is my best friend. She spends most of her time sleeping on the couch, but she occasionally spends time with me in the garage.

 Clean & Clear

-You can tackle this problem how you choose, but make sure you clear out anything you don’t want your dog messing with.
+You can tackle this problem how you choose.
+The important thing is to clear out anything you don’t want your dog messing with.

 Additionally, be sure to clean the garage well to make sure it’s safe.
-If you wouldn’t walk in there barefoot, you probably need to do some work.
-A garage is a common place for screws, nails, chips of wood, broken glass, rocks, and other debris.
+If you wouldn’t walk around barefoot, it’s probably not safe for your dog.

 Make it Homey